JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2021.md

 : The storage checks for corruption automatically, there is no need of any explicit additional checks.

 `com.intellij.lang.StdLanguages.JSPX` field removed
-: Add a dependency on the `com.intellij.jsp` plugin and replace the reference with `com.intellij.lang.jspx.JspxLanguageImpl.INSTANCE`
+: Add a dependency on the `com.intellij.jsp` plugin and replace the reference with `com.intellij.lang.jspx.JspxLanguageImpl.INSTANCE`.

 `com.intellij.lang.StdLanguages.JSP` field removed
-: Add a dependency on the `com.intellij.jsp` plugin and replace the reference with `com.intellij.lang.jsp.NewJspLanguage.getInstance()`
+: Add a dependency on the `com.intellij.jsp` plugin and replace the reference with `com.intellij.lang.jsp.NewJspLanguage.getInstance()`.

 `com.intellij.ide.actions.searcheverywhere.SEResultsEqualityProvider.compareItems(alreadyFoundItem)` method parameter type changed from `SearchEverywhereFoundElementInfo` to `List<SearchEverywhereFoundElementInfo>`
 : New API is more abstract which allows to review all already found items before making "deduplication" decision.
 Also consider implementing `com.intellij.ide.actions.searcheverywhere.AbstractEqualityProvider` instead of `com.intellij.ide.actions.searcheverywhere.SEResultsEqualityProvider`.